 Gosh, they say "time flies when you're having fun" I must be having lots!
 I don't know about you but it just seemed like the other day I posted about Incredible India and now we're almost halfway through November.
 I must admit I'm running a little behind schedule.
 Sorry, it's either feast or famine in the world of freelance.
 You can guess which one it has been of late.
 Will be back up to speed by Christmas.
 Sorry, I know... it's the C-word.
 Last from me on that one till December.

-It was a dream come true when we finally visited a few years back in one of the most beautiful times of the year to celebrate Sakura - Cherry Blossom.
-This time can vary depending on the weather conditions we managed to see them in late March.
-No matter what time of year you visit, i'm sure you will have an amazing time.
+It was a dream come true when we finally visited a few years back during one of the most beautiful times of the year, to celebrate Sakura - Cherry Blossom.
+The timing can vary depending on the weather conditions, we managed to see them in late March.
+No matter what time of year you visit, I'm sure you will have an amazing time.

 *This post contains affiliate links, which means I make a small about of money to keep the blog running.
 You get lots of great information, at no extra cost passed to you.